c29park/c29park.github.io/_posts/2024-10-02-Modular-RAG-State-of-the-art-Version.md

 from langchain_core.runnables import RunnablePassthrough

 # Multi Query: Different Perspectives
-template = """You are an AI language model assistant.
+template1 = """You are an AI language model assistant.
 Your task is to generate five different versions of the given user question to retrieve relevant documents from a vector database.
 By generating multiple perspectives on the user question, your goal is to help the user overcome some of the limitations of the distance-based similarity search.